-On July 16, 2018, staff provided the City Council general information on the status of City Mobilehome Parks.
+On July 16, 2018, staff provided the City Council general information on the status of San Leandro Mobilehome Parks.
 City Council members requested that staff return to the City Council Rules Committee for further discussion and public input regarding mobilehome park space rent.

 On January 14, 2019, the City Council held a work session regarding the elements of a proposed Ordinance.
-City staff summarized key components for an ordinance and presented comparable local ordinances.
-The City Council provided comments and direction to staff to prepare the Ordinance.
+Staff summarized key components of an ordinance and presented comparable local ordinances.
+The City Council provided comments and direction to staff to prepare the Ordinance before the City Council.

-On March 4, 2019, the City Council conducted a first reading of a proposed Mobilehome Rent Stabilization Ordinance.
-After receiving public comments and asking questions, City staff was instructed to do further outreach and collect comments from both Mobilehome owners and Mobilehome park owners.
+On March 4, 2019, the City Council conducted a first reading of a proposed Mobilehome Space Rent Stabilization Ordinance.
+After receiving public comments and asking questions, staff was instructed to do further outreach and collect comments from both Mobilehome owners and Mobilehome park owners.